Scan room 2

 Dr Karin Norman

-Dr Karin Norman, a specialist obstetrician and gynaecologist, is co-founder, co-director and a consultant at The Fetal Assessment Centre where she performs a full range of diagnostic ultrasounds such as the 11-14 week scan, 20-22 week anomaly scan, fetal growth and Doppler scans, cervical length assessment, fetal echocardiography, and multiple fetal pregnancy assessment.
+Dr Karin Norman, a specialist obstetrician and gynaecologist, is co-founder, co-director and a consultant at The Fetal Assessment Centre Claremont, where she performs a full range of diagnostic ultrasounds such as the 11-14 week scan, 20-22 week anomaly scan, fetal growth and Doppler scans, cervical length assessment, fetal echocardiography, and multiple fetal pregnancy assessment.

 Karin, who hold a Post Graduate Masters of Medicine Degree, and an Undergraduate Bachelor of Medicine and Bachelor of Surgery Degree (MB ChB) was the first woman to qualify as an obstetrician gynaecologist from Stellenbosch University in 1989 and was a Senior Specialist in the Department of Obstetrics and Gynaecology at the Tygerberg hospital for 30 years, where she trained 6th year medical students and registrars in high risk obstetric management and ultrasound scanning.